Tatsuoka Castle

 Tatsuoka Castle (龍岡城, Tatsuoka-jō) was a Bakumatsu period pentagonal "star fort" located in what is now part of the city of Saku, Nagano prefecture.
 It was the primary fortress of Tatsuoka Domain, ruled by the Ogyū-Matsudaira clan.
-Along with the Goryōkaku in Hakodate, Hokkaidō, it is one of only two star fortresses in Japan, and has been the castle ruins have been designated as a National Historic Site since 1934.
+Along with the Goryōkaku in Hakodate, Hokkaidō, it is one of only two star fortresses in Japan, and the castle ruins have been designated as a National Historic Site since 1934.

 Background

 Tatsuoka Castle is located in a rural area of what is now the southern portion of Saku city, at the eastern edge of Nagano Prefecture, on a side route of the Nakasendō highway connecting Shinano Province with Kai Province and Kōzuke province.